 Criterion B – The Extent of Occurrence for this species is 22,000,000km2; and the Area of Occupancy has been listed as 370km2.
 Occurring on five islands, the species is currently considered to occur at 6-10 locations*, with a continuing decline in population size.
 Two sites are potentially under threat, but there is not sufficient evidence to show a continuing decline in the number of locations.
 Thus the species would likely warrant listing as Vulnerable under criterion B2ab(v).

 Criterion C – Despite the information generated from surveys on Lana`i and West Maui suggesting that the population size could be towards the upper estimate of Spear et al. (1995), the rapid decline in at least the population on Kaua`i would suggest that the population size may now in fact be smaller than this.
 However, the uncertainty over population trends on other islands means that it would not be possible to accurately estimate the current population size by just extrapolating forwards from the 1995 estimates of Spear et al. It may then be appropriate to use the lower boundary of the best estimate of population size from Spear et al. (1995) and the upper boundary of the upper population estimate as the limits of the population size.
-Therefore, the population size may be assessed as falling in the range 3,750-16,600 mature individuals.
+Therefore, the population size may be assessed as falling in the range 3,750-8,300 pairs.
 This may then warrant the species listing as Vulnerable under criterion C, given the species is considered to be declining, as long as other conditions are met.

 It is uncertain whether there is any genetic mixing between colonies, so we cannot fully accurately know whether the species may be considered to occur in one sub-population or not.
 However, if each island where the species breeds on is treated as one sub-population (as has been the case is past assessments), then the species would not warrant listing under criterion C2a(ii).
 The estimate of several thousand breeding birds on Lana`i and the fact that the species is not known to undergo extreme fluctuations would also mean that it does not warrant listing under criteria C2a(i) or C2b either.